Councils are made up of two parts: the elected representatives (councillors) and administration (council staff).

 Council staff are the resource that ensures the day to day running of the organisation and the delivery of council services and functions.
 Staff have a wide range of training and expertise.

-Council staff are employed by the CEO and are responsible for providing advice, implementing council’s direction and taking action on council decisions.
+Council staff are responsible for providing advice, implementing council’s direction and taking action on council decisions.
 Council officers also provide advice and expertise that help a council to form policy decisions, along with delivering services and implementing decisions.

 The Local Government Act requires council staff to observe specific conduct principles.
 These principles require staff in the course of their employment to: